azureautomation/azure-automation-ise-addon/README.md

 * Open the PowerShell console as an administrator
 * Run `Install-Module AzureAutomationAuthoringToolkit`
 * Run `Install-AzureAutomationIseAddOn`
-* From now on, opening the PowerShell ISE should automatically load the Azure Automation ISE add-on
+* From now on, opening the PowerShell ISE should automatically load the Azure Automation ISE add-on.
+Please make sure to run the PowerShell ISE as an administrator.

 ### From Source
 To build from source: